 LSU-Alexandria, under first-year head coach Erica Harwell, earned the No. 1 overall seed for the NAIA National Tournament and finished the season in the final six at the NAIA Softball World Series and No. 3 in the final coaches poll.
 LSUA also posted a perfect 28-0 mark in RRAC regular season and swept through the conference tournament to claim its first tournament title by outscoring its foes 36-1—a tournament record for runs scored.
 The Generals entered the NAIA World Series riding the NAIA’s longest active winning streak at 42 games before dropping their opener to Concordia (Ore.).
 LSUA bounced back with a win over Mobile before being eliminated by national runner-up Lindsey Wilson.

-West Region – Oregon Tech
+West Region – Oregon Institute of Technology

 Head Coach: Greg Stewart

 Associate Head Coach: Bill Fagen